PHP-DI/PHP-DI/doc/definition.md

     'db.host' => 'localhost',
     'db.port' => 5000,

-    // Direct mapping like that is not needed, PHP-DI automatically finds your class:
-    //'SomeClass' => new SomeClass(),

-    // Direct mapping
+    // Direct mapping (not needed if you enabled Reflection) 'SomeClass' => 'SomeClass',

-    // not recommended: will instantiate the class even when not used, prevents caching 'SomeOtherClass' => new SomeOtherClass(1, "hello"),
+    // This is not recommended: will instantiate the class even when not used, prevents caching 'SomeOtherClass' => new SomeOtherClass(1, "hello"),

     // Defines an instance of My\Class